LGBTQ people in Thailand: Public opinion

 According to a 2015 opinion poll, 89 percent of Thais would accept a colleague who is gay or lesbian, 80 percent would not mind if a family member was LGBT, and 59 percent were in favour of legalizing same-sex marriage.

 According to a 2019 YouGov poll of 1,025 respondents, 63 percent of Thais supported the legalisation of same-sex partnerships, with 11 percent against and 27 percent preferring not to answer.
 69 percent of people aged 18 to 34 supported civil partnerships, with 10 percent opposed.
 Legalisation was supported by 56 percent of those aged between 35 and 54 (33 percent opposed), and 55 percent of those aged 55 and over (13 percent opposed).
 66 percent of those with university degrees were in favour (10 percent opposed), and 57 percent of those without university degrees (12 percent opposed).
 68 percent of those with a high income supported civil partnerships (7 percent opposed), and 55 percent of those with a low income (13 percent opposed).
 68 percent of women responded in favour (7 percent opposed), and 57 percent of men (14 percent opposed).

 A 2019 report by the UNDP found that non-LGBT people had favourable attitudes towards LGBT people as a whole, but that the level of support they have for LGBT rights and access to services drops the closer the LGBT person in question is to them (e.g. family member of coworker).
 As a whole, significant levels of support for inclusive laws and policies were found, but some topics, like changing gender markers, were more controversial and less supported than others, like equal rights to services.

 According to a 2022 poll by the National Institute of Development Administration (NIDA), 93 percent of Thais accepted LGBT friends or colleagues, 91 percent would accept a LGBT person as a family member, and 80 percent supported same-sex marriage.
-According to Thailand's deputy prime minister Somsak Thepsuthin, a government survey conducted between October 31 and November 14 in 2023 showed that 96.6 percent of Thai public supported the same-sex marriage bill.
+According to Thailand's deputy prime minister Somsak Thepsuthin, a government survey conducted between October 31 and November 14, 2023, showed that 96.6 percent of Thai public supported the same-sex marriage bill.